Frequently Asked Questions (FAQs)

 How much does it cost to become certified?

-The initial application fee is $50 and is separate from any other accreditation fees that may be established; the application fee includes the processing of the Experience Matrix.
-The current cost to apply is $299 before any applicable special offers.
-The annual renewal fee is $99 per year.
+The initial application fee is $250 and is separate from any other accreditation fees that may be established; the application fee includes the processing of the Experience Matrix.
+Once approved, the current cost to become a PAFM™ is $249 for CPAFMA members.
+The annual renewal fee is $149 per year.
 PAFM’s receive in addition to the benefits of being certified:

 - Registration discounts for the National Practice Management Conference